Pat's writing workshops and presentations

 The same is true of writing histories of organizations, except that the interviewing takes place on a larger scale, organizing the material and developing a coherent storyline is harder and more complex, and the process is far more time-consuming -- so much so that Pat will only take on organizations that she finds interesting enough that she'll want to "live with" them (mentally, at least) for the time it takes to write their story.

-For example, Pat wrote a history of the department of psychiatry at the University of Maryland, in Baltimore -- which is, to some extent, a history of psychiatry in America after World War II, wrapped around the story of a particularly interesting department: • Changing Times, Changing Minds: 100 Years of Psychiatry at the University of Maryland School of Medicine by Pat McNees.
+For example, one her favorite projects was writing a history of the NIH Clnical Center after interviewing 105 people: (Building Ten at Fifty: 50 Years of Clinical Research at the NIH Clinical Center (2003) -- download the PDF version free here).
+Next, Pat wrote a history of the department of psychiatry at the University of Maryland, in Baltimore -- which is, to some extent, a history of psychiatry in America after World War II, wrapped around the story of a particularly interesting department: Changing Times, Changing Minds: 100 Years of Psychiatry at the University of Maryland School of Medicine.

-Pat is co-editor, with Paula Stallings Yost, of a new collection of life story writing: My Words Are Gonna Linger: The Art of Personal History , published by Personal History Press.
-You can read excerpts here.
+Pat was co-editor, with Paula Stallings Yost, of a new collection of life story writing: My Words Are Gonna Linger: The Art of Personal History.

 Writing a Legacy Letter or Ethical Will